I bet many of you have jumped on the healthy new year bandwagon, so I’m bringing you a delicious AND nutritious kale salad recipe today.

 Pomegranates are SUPER healthy – they’re packed with antioxidants, which help to protect you from heart disease and cancer.
 I’ll admit, peeling pomegranates is not my favorite activity, but it’s worth it for the delicious sweet crunch you get from each tiny aril.
 (Don’t be stupid and wear a white shirt while peeling them like I did – you’ll get the juice everywhere!)
 I know you can buy the arils on their own, but I find that the price tends to be astronomical, so I usually opt to peel the pomegranate myself.

 Pomegranate molasses is something I’ve had in my pantry for years and I’ve talked about it a bunch on the blog.
 I use it in my Muhammara as well as various chicken recipes.
 It adds a sweet and tangy punch to whatever you’re making.
 When adding it to a salad dressing, it adds a more complex acidity than you get from lemon juice or vinegar.

 You can find pomegranate molasses in Middle Eastern supermarkets and I know Whole Foods carries it as well.
-I actually make my own molasses from pomegranate juice, and I will be sure to share a tutorial on how to do that soon.
+It’s also incredibly easy to make at home and I show you how in this post.

 - 1.5 Tablespoons pomegranate molasses

 - ½ Tablespoon dijon mustard

 - ⅓ cup pomegranate arils

 - In a small bowl, whisk together the pomegranate molasses, red wine vinegar, dijon, and honey.
 Slowly drizzle in the extra-virgin olive oil to emulsify.
 Add salt and pepper to taste.

 - In a large bowl combine the kale, pomegranate arils, pistachios, and parmesan.
 Toss with about ¼ cup of dressing, or to taste.
 Season lightly with salt and pepper.
 The dressed salad will keep for about 24 hours.